hyperledger/fabric/docs/source/build_network.rst

         ex02 Invoke
         Query Response:{"Name":"a","Amount":"90"}

-Understanding the docker-compose topology
+Understanding the Docker Compose topology
 -----------------------------------------

-The BYFN sample offers us two flavors of docker-compose files, both of which are extended from the ``docker-compose-base.yaml`` (located in the ``base`` folder).
+The BYFN sample offers us two flavors of Docker Compose files, both of which are extended from the ``docker-compose-base.yaml`` (located in the ``base`` folder).
 Our first flavor, ``docker-compose-cli.yaml``, provides us with a CLI container, along with an orderer, four peers.
-We use this docker-compose for the entirety of the instructions on this page.
+We use this file for the entirety of the instructions on this page.

 .. note:: the remainder of this section covers a docker-compose file designed for the
           SDK.
-Refer to the `Node.js SDK <https://github.com/hyperledger/fabric-sdk-node>`__ repo for details on running these tests.
+Refer to the `Node SDK <https://github.com/hyperledger/fabric-sdk-node>`__ repo for details on running these tests.

 The second flavor, ``docker-compose-e2e.yaml``, is constructed to run end-to-end tests